DannyBoyNg/JwtTokenService/README.md

             options.DefaultChallengeScheme = JwtBearerDefaults.AuthenticationScheme;
         })
         .AddJwtBearer(options => options.TokenValidationParameters = tokenValidationParameters);
     //Also make sure you provide your own implementation of a RefreshToken repository.
-You don't have to provide a IRefreshTokenRepository, if you don't plan on using refreshing tokens. services.AddScoped<IRefreshTokenRepository, MyInMemoryRefreshTokenRepository>(); //Do not use (in-memory store) in production
+You don't have to provide a IRefreshTokenRepository,
+    //if you don't plan on using refreshing tokens.
+Do not use (in-memory store) in production services.AddScoped<IRefreshTokenRepository, MyInMemoryRefreshTokenRepository>();
 }
 ```